arretx/sphinxtechnicalwriting/source/continuousdeployment.rst

 These tools are not hosted but installed locally on the contributor's computer.
 If a contributor doesn't have Python installed, building the docs is a no-go.
 Same thing if the contributor doesn't have Sphinx, or a specific extension...
-This requiered setup to build the docs is called a **development environment**.
+This required setup to build the docs is called a **development environment**.

 Contributors must replicate this development environment to work on the docs.
 To make the creation of this